 All of these precautions help make you a hardened target.
 But what if a hacker manages to infiltrate your PC?
 For that contingency, you’ll want a second (and possibly third) layer of security.

 One tool to seriously consider is a firewall.
-A basic firewall, like the one built into all Windows operating system since Windows XP, is designed to block unauthorized inbound access to your PC.
+A basic firewall, like the one built into all Windows operating systems since Windows XP, is designed to block unauthorized inbound access to your PC.
 But if a hacker has taken over your system, you want to block information from getting back to the hacker.
 You need a firewall that blocks unauthorized data from leaving your PC.
 There are many to choose from; I’ve used Comodo for several years.

 If you use webmail services, ditch US providers such as Gmail, Yahoo, etc. Use a non-US service that is serious about security and encryption.
 I use Swiss-based ProtonMail for webmail, which provides end-to-end encryption for all messages delivered on its network.